Ultimate Guide to the Barclays Assessment Centre: Prep & Tips

 - You can learn how to pass numerical reasoning tests by visiting our Numerical Test Hub which includes coaching videos and practice tests.

 Are All Numerical Tests the Same?

 No. Test formats vary by supplier.
 The test supplier for Barclays is CEB/SHL.

-If you want to practice the Barclays CEB/SHL numerical tests go here: Barclays assessment centre test practice
+If you want to practice the Barclays CEB/SHL numerical reasoning tests go here: Barclays assessment centre test practice.

 You will have 35 minutes to complete the test.
 Most candidates report that this test is more difficult than the original online test, so make sure you prepare effectively.

 If you’re serious about succeeding at your Barclays assessment centre you must take the time to practice each of the assessment exercises you will face at the event.

 We can give you great tips and advice, sure, but it’s down to you to put the preparation hours in.